A Topological Completeness Theorem for Transfinite Provability Logic: Preliminaries

 This clearly equals $S$ if $t = r$.
 Otherwise, for each $x \in S$ with $x \models p_s$ and $t \leq s$, there is an open neighborhood $U$ of $x$ where each point satisfies $p_u$ for some $u > s$.
 But $t < u$, whence $U \subset f^{-1}(A_t)$.
 This implies that $f^{-1}(A_t)$ is open, and so $f$ is continuous.

 Conversely, suppose $U \subset S$ is open, $x \in U$ is such that $x \models p_t$, and $t < s$.
 Then $x$ is a limit of points satisfying $p_s$, so that

-whence $f(U) \cap A_s \neq \varnothing$.
+whence $s \in f(U)$.
 Hence, $f$ is open.
 Finally if $t \in T$, then $f^{-1}(t)$ is discrete, for $t$ is the image of points satisfying $p_t$ and no point in $S$ can satisfy $p_s \land \Diamond p_s$ for any $s$.
 Therefore, $f$ is a d-map. \endproof

-In fact, the following is a direct consequence of the proof of Lemma \ref{Lemmdmapsiff}: \begin{cor} If $\glp_1$ is complete with respect to $(X, \tau, \cal A)$, then for any finite, converse-wellfounded tree $T$, there exists a $\tau$-open subspace $S$ of $X$ and a d-map $f\colon (S, \tau) \to T$ with the property that the preimage of any node belongs to $\cal A$. \end{cor}

 Hence, the need to check whether a given space $\mathfrak X$ satisfies a formula is replaced by the definition of a suitable mapping between $\mathfrak X$ and some other space which is known to do so.
-Moreover, by Lemma \ref{propertiesofdmaps}.\ref{PropDmaps2}, this result can be relativized to ambiances (condition \eqref{CondAmb} is preserved).
-In practice, polymodal analogs of Lemma \ref{Lemmdmapsiff} do not even require us to use full d-maps, but rather a weaker form of embeddings.\footnote{The technology was developed in \cite{kripkesemanticsofglp}.} This is outlined as follows.
+In practice, polymodal analogs of Lemma \ref{Lemmdmapsiff} do not even require us to use full d-maps, but rather a weaker form of embeddings, as shown by Beklemishev \cite{kripkesemanticsofglp}: